 My work continues to be rooted in a connection to ancient place and practice; an attempt to communicate primordial inner impressions into form.

-There's a sense of raw innocence vibrating at my core- who I am.
+I experience a sense of raw innocence vibrating at my core- who I am.

 I'm the fullest expression of the universe that I can possibly be.
 To my knowledge, I'm holding nothing back.